WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ``​`<RoleName>`​`` | Constant role
 %Role[N]% | Refers to a role stored as host information.

 The advanced role selector has the format ^(Property:Value) and searches for roles where a certain property matches a certain value.
 For example, `^(Cat:Killing)` will return all killing roles.
-All properties may be inverted using an `!` at the start of the value, e.g. `@(Team:!Townsfolk)` will return all roles who's are __not__ part of townsfolk.
+All properties may be inverted using an `!` at the start of the value, e.g. `^(Team:!Townsfolk)` will return all roles who's are __not__ part of townsfolk.

 Selector | Meaning
 --- | ---